ccxt/ccxt/CONTRIBUTING.md

 #### How To Build & Run Tests On Your Local Machine

-The command below will build everything and generate slave PHP/Python versions from master `ccxt.js` file:
+The command below will build everything and generate PHP/Python versions from source JS files:

 ```
 npm run build